hexgecko/defold-fixed-center-render/README.md

 local left, top, right, bottom = fixed_center.get_viewport_rect()
 ```

-### fixed_center.screen_to_world(x, y)
+### fixed_center.window_to_world(x, y)

-Transform a position from the gui space to world space.
+Transform a position from the window space to world space.
 This can be used to translate mouse position to a world position.

 local x, y = fixed_center.gui_to_world(message.x, message.y)